readthedocs/readthedocs.org/docs/user/index.rst

 How-to guides
 -------------

 Need to get something specific done?
-These guides provide step-by-step instructions on various areas:
+These guides provide step-by-step instructions in key areas to get you up to speed faster:

 ..
 Descriptions here are active, learn, setup, etc.
 ..
 The chosen sample of how-tos is intended reflect to width of the how-to section